top of page

 Without proper planning, investors face layers of taxation on ordinary income, capital gains, estate value, and more.
 By using insurance-based wrappers, families and institutions can build tax-efficient structures that allow for:

-Compound growth without annual taxation
+• Compound growth without annual taxable events inside the policy

-Tax-efficient rebalancing
+• Tax-efficient rebalancing

-Better integration with legacy and philanthropic plans
+• Better integration with legacy and philanthropic plans

-And these benefits don’t go unnoticed.
 Family offices, for example, are increasingly turning to PPLI as part of their long-term planning strategy.
 In fact, the industry has started to send a clear message to RIAs: We’re here to help you do this right.

 The Evolving Landscape

-In our recent market report, we break down the forces shaping adoption.
 At the same time, the press has taken notice.
 Our founder, Jay Judas, recently wrote in InsuranceNewsNet about the growing use of PPLI by affluent families, and why legacy planning is a key driver of this shift.

 Is This a Fit?

 These tools aren’t for everyone.
-But if your client—or your own financial situation—involves:
+But if your client, or your own financial situation, involves:

-A taxable portfolio of $5M+
+• A taxable investment portfolio of $5 million or more

-A desire to invest in alternative assets
+• A desire to invest in alternative assets

-Long-term wealth transfer or legacy goals
+• Long-term wealth transfer or legacy goals

-Frustration with annual tax inefficiencies
+• Frustration with annual tax inefficiencies

 …then PPLI or PPVA may be worth exploring further.